USS Hull (DD-945)

 Use of Asbestos on the USS Hull

-The 1950s was a time when asbestos use was normal and heavy in many industries, including in the building of ships of all types, including navy ships.
+In the 1950s asbestos use was normal and heavy in many industries, including in the building of ships of all types, including navy ships.
 The USS Hull was no exception and she was made with asbestos in many of her components and equipment.
-Asbestos was mostly chosen to use on ships for its ability to insulate and provide fireproofing.
-The equipment and machinery that had the heaviest use of asbestos were those that generated heat, such as the boilers and turbines.
+Asbestos was prized for its ability to insulate and provide fireproofing.
+Equipment and machinery that had the heaviest use of asbestos included boilers and turbines, which generated a lot of heat.

 Exposure and Illness in USS Hull Veterans